basil1112/CardDonkeyServer/README.md

 Players 5 and 6 do **not** play.

-We now evaluate only the first four cards.
+We now evaluate only the first three cards.(
+We do NOT include Player 4’s off-suit card when finding the highest lead-suit card.)

 - Highest Spade: **A♠**
 - Penalty goes to: **Player 1**